-Sulkowice Mill was built in 1890.
-It served as the center of local industry.
-The mill was a complex of interconnected brick buildings, accompanied by smaller residential and administrative structures.
-Over the years, the mill underwent numerous extensions and renovations, operating until the early 21st century.
-In 2008, it ceased to serve its original industrial purpose, and a marketplace well known to Wrocław residents was established on the site.
+Sulkowice Mill is a historic complex built in 1890.
+Originally conceived as a group of interconnected brick buildings, the site also included smaller residential and administrative structures.
+Over the years, the mill was repeatedly expanded and adapted, remaining in operation until the early 21st century.
+In 2008, it ceased its original industrial function, and a well-known local marketplace was established on the site, becoming a recognizable destination for the residents of Wrocław.

 Location: